nutti/Screencast-Keys/docs/installation.md

 Follow below process.

+##### Blender 4.2 or later

+1. Launch Blender and open the preference window by clicking *Edit* > *Preferences ...*.
+2. Click *Add-ons* in the preference window
+3. Click down arrow button on the upper-right of window, and click *Install from Disk...* and select the downloaded .zip file.

+or,

+1. Launch Blender.
+2. Drag and drop the downloaded .zip file to Blender.

+##### Before Blender 4.1

 1. Launch Blender and open the preference window by clicking *Edit* > *Preferences ...*.
 2. Click *Add-ons* in the preference window